 FILMSTD 2271: Introduction to Film Studies for Majors

 An introduction to the field of Film Studies based on a survey of the major theories of film analysis, specifically geared for incoming majors.
 Prereq: English 2263 (263), or HistArt 2901 (260).
+Not open to students with credit for 2270 (270).
 GE VPA course.

 HISTART 2901: Introduction to World Cinema

 - TuTh 9:35AM - 10:55AM / Hagerty Hall 180 / Mark Svede

 - TuTh 5:30PM - 6:50PM / Hitchcock Hall 324 / Staff

 Chronological survey of the most influential and recognized film artists and film movements of the world.
 GE VPA and diversity global studies course.

 MODERN GREEK 2680 - 010 Folklore of Contemporary Greece